 (4) A statement that neither the business nor any one of the individual owners nor any employee of the business has ever been convicted of a felony or of a misdemeanor involving cruelty to animals in the State of Maryland, any other state, or of the United States or any foreign country.

 (5) A statement that neither the business nor any one of the individual owners have had their ability to care, train, or breed animals revoked or suspended.

+(6) An inspection of the facility by the Animal Control Authority must occur before a license can be issued.

-E. Hearing and Decision
+E. Decision

-(1) The Animal Control Board shall hold a public hearing on all new license applications.
+(1) After reviewing the application and performing the required inspection, the Animal Control Authority shall make the initial determination whether or not to issue a license.
+If the Animal Control Authority is not willing to issue a new or renewal license without a public hearing, the Animal Control Authority shall request that the Animal Control Board hold a public hearing on such applications, and the decision to issue such license shall be made by the Animal Control Board after such hearing.

-(2) The Animal Control Authority shall be authorized, but not required, to provide the Board with a recommendation on new license applications, including conditions, limitations, and restrictions to ensure that the facility complies with applicable law.
+(2) The Animal Control Authority shall be authorized, but not required, to provide the Board with a recommendation on new or renewal license applications, including conditions, limitations, and restrictions to ensure that the facility complies with applicable law.
 The Board shall consider these recommendations before making a decision on the application.

-(3) Board shall approve an application for a facility unless the Board finds that:
+(3) The Board shall approve an application for a facility unless the Board finds that:

 (a) The license application is incomplete;